Team + Mission

 Why can’t I connect to the LinkNYC Private network?

 Similar to other public Wi-Fi networks you might use in parks or cafés, ‘LinkNYC Free Wi-Fi’ is an open network that relies on web server–based SSL security (URLs that begin with https) for privacy.
-Websites with the SSL feature will help protect against others from seeing any of the information passing between your device and the Link.
+Websites with the SSL feature help protect against others from seeing any of the information passing between your device and the Link.

 The ‘LinkNYC Private’ network goes a step further and secures all wireless communications between devices and the Link, regardless of whether a website uses SSL security.